bshlgrs/consciousness/README.md

                 - In the case of attention: because of bottom-up attention, you won't always be aware of how you should change it.
 Eg in the case where you are trying to avoid paying attention to the things at the peripheries, dampening it down.
         - A third story: There might be logic that can't be implemented within the attention system itself.
 Eg "If I'm paying close attention to the center of my visual field and it's a Friday, increase the attention to the color green".
 The attention system might not know whether it's Friday, so the verbal processing system needs to know when you're paying attention to the center of your visual field.
             - This requires that the logic has conditions about the attention
+- What things have qualia?
+Seems like "seeing red" has more associated qualia than "seeing a dog".
+Why is that?
+Maybe it's because redness can't be broken down as much?

 Maybe I want to represent knowledge as a graph.
 Nodes are strings and edges are labelled with words.